By Dr. Mercola

 Although mainstream media portrays olive oil as the "healthiest oil," this title does not extend to cooking.
 Olive oil is primarily a monounsaturated fat, which means it has one double bond in its fatty acid structure.
 Although a monounsaturated fat is inherently more stable than a polyunsaturated fat, the overabundance of oleic acid in olive oil creates an imbalance that has been associated with increased risk for breast cancer and heart disease.

 However, olive oil is a smart fat to include in your diet in a non-heated form, such as in a salad dressing.
-By heating virgin olive oil to over 200 to 250 degrees F1, you are runningthe risk of creating an oxidized oil that can do your body more harm than good.
+By heating virgin olive oil to over 200 to 250o F,1 you are running the risk of creating oxidized oil that can do your body more harm than good.
 One way to help prevent your olive oil from becoming rancid is add one drop of astaxanthin to it, according to industry expert Rudi Moerck.

 Type of Oil